openfort-xyz/ecosystem-sample/wallet-ui/README.md

 When using [Openfort](https://www.openfort.io/) as embedded signer provider with [**AUTOMATIC recovery**](https://www.openfort.io/docs/products/embedded-wallet/javascript/signer/recovery#automatic-recovery), a backend is required to manage encryption sessions.

-Also, for the Stripe [fiat-to-crypto onramp](https://docs.stripe.com/crypto/onramp/standalone-onramp-guide#mint-session-redirect-url) capability, a backend is required.
-It must implement an endpoint to create a new onramp session for every user visit.
-Optionally, a [webhook](https://docs.stripe.com/webhooks) can be added to keep the frontend reactive to session status changes.
-For example, when a user completes the purchase of the cryptocurrencies.
+For the onramp functionality, such as using [Stripe](https://docs.stripe.com/crypto/onramp/standalone-onramp-guide#mint-session-redirect-url), a backend is required.
+It must implement an endpoint to create a new onramp session for each user visit.

 ## Getting Started